Grimfuldev/Let_it_Die_Local_Saver/README.md

 Launch LET IT DIE through Steam, wait until you quit, then copy local saves.
 The offline edition has no Steam Cloud, so this is does backups.

-**Important note: You have to generate a shortcut (once) and launch the game through it for this program to function.
-**
+**Important:** Create a shortcut once (Create shortcut in settings), then launch from that shortcut or from the exe.
+Steam’s own Play button does not run this backup.
 How a launch works
 ------------------
 1. Looks for settings.ini next to the exe (or .py).